Registration of 3D multiplex images with one common chanel

 reference chanel is calculated based on itk-elastix python module.
 It is decomposed in two steps.

-(1) First a global affine registration is performed, based on the correspondance between the reference and moving points.
+do rigidoption).
 This allows to locate the fixed image postion within the moving image and apply a first shearing, scaling, rotation and translation to super-impose the region of interest.

 strong_weight_points allows to give more importance to reference points than to intensities matching when calculating the registration.
 The weights will be 0.2 for the intensity metric and 0.8 for points metric.
-Note that if both rigid and bspline transformations are selected, the second transformation (bspline) do not use points.
+Note that if both rigid and bspline transformations are selected, the second transformation (bspline) do not use the points.

 You can click on